 The data scientist delivers the final model with documentation and deploys the new dataset into production after testing, so it can play an active role in a business.
 Predictions from a deployed model can be used for business decisions.

-Visualisation tools like Microsoft Power BI, Tableau, Apache wSuperset, and Metabase make it easy for the data scientist to explore the data and generate beautiful visualisations that show the findings in a way that makes it simple for non-technical audiences to understand.
+Visualization tools like Microsoft Power BI, Tableau, Apache wSuperset, and Metabase make it easy for the data scientist to explore the data and generate beautiful visualizations that show the findings in a way that makes it simple for non-technical audiences to understand.

-Data scientists might also use web-based data science notebooks, such as Zeppelin Notebooks, throughout the much of the process for data ingestion, discovery, analytics, visualisation, and collaboration.
+Data scientists might also use web-based data science notebooks, such as Zeppelin Notebooks, throughout the much of the process for data ingestion, discovery, analytics, visualization, and collaboration.

 Data science methods